Web Content Accessibility Guidelines: Understanding WCAG 2.0

 3. Understandable

-Information and the operation of the user interface must be understandable.
-For example, all text content should be readable and understandable and web pages should appear and operate in predictable ways.
+Information and the operation of the user interface must be understandable to a wide range of users.
+For example, all text content should be readable and understandable, and web pages should appear and operate in predictable ways.
 These guidelines help users avoid making mistakes or getting lost on a web page.

 4. Robust